pineunity/apmec/doc/source/contributor/vnfd_template_description.rst

            VL:
                Describes properties and capabilities of Virtual Link.

-For examples, please refer sample VNFD templates available at `GitHub <https:
+For examples, please refer sample MEAD templates available at `GitHub <https:
 //github.com/openstack/apmec/tree/master/samples/tosca-templates/mead>`_.

 Node types
 ----------
 A VNF includes **VDU/s**, **connection point/s** and **virtual link/s**.
-Hence a valid VNFD must have these 3 components.
+Hence a valid MEAD must have these 3 components.
 Each component is referred as a node and can have certain type, capabilities, properties, attributes and requirements.
-These components are described under **node_templates** in the VNFD template. **node_templates** is a child of **topology_template**.
+These components are described under **node_templates** in the MEAD template. **node_templates** is a child of **topology_template**.

 VDU
 ---